How to Enter

 Furthermore, any type of fraud or attempted fraud will also result in immediate disqualification from the competition and deletion of your account on the Entrepreneurship Campus.
 That includes vote fraud in any kind of way.

-We do not tolerate racist, sexist, anti-Semitic, and any other kind of discrimination based on religion, culture, or origin on our Entrepreneurship Campus.
+We do not tolerate racist, sexist, anti-Semitic, or any other kind of discrimination based on religion, culture, or origin on our Entrepreneurship Campus.
 Any member who violates our terms will immediately be excluded from our campus.